-Procedural Recommendations
+Procedural Recommendations:

-• The Board recommends that the Office of Energy Infrastructure Safety (Energy Safety) host a follow-up scoping meeting within the next six months to discuss these recommendations, and industry best practices.
-The meeting should include written opening and/or post workshop comment opportunities.

-- Energy Safety should take any additional stakeholder input on their proposed process for alignment of best practices that was introduced in the February 2023 scoping meeting and develop a timeline for the implementation of the best practices to incorporate them into the next wildfire mitigation plan submissions. - Energy Safety should consult with the GO 95/128 Rules Committee if it has not done so already to help evaluate the WSAB's recommendations concerning CPUC General Orders and other prospective new and amended regulations. - Energy Safety should in a future UVM workshop consider the implications of the California Forest Practice Rules 916.3, 936.3 and 956.3(d) on UVM work and if some sort of revision or mediation process would be warranted to continue to meet the goals of protecting the environment and maintaining safe and reliable electric service. - Energy Safety should commission a study to measure and quantify the benefits of UVM work in both ROW and off-ROW contexts.
-Such a study should include collecting data from shaded fuel break and thinning projects like that of the Liberty Utilities and USFS Resilience Corridors to better understand if such projects would be appropriate for broader adoption. - Energy Safety should commission a study to assess socio-economic and equity issues related to UVM work to evaluate if there is any disparity between those who see the benefits from UVM programs and those who pay for them. - Energy Safety, in collaboration with CAL FIRE and ecologists, should commission a study to better understand the environmental impacts of maintaining right of ways, and potential impacts on wildfire risk mitigation, such as serving as a fuel break and staging area for fighting fires. - Energy Safety and the WSAB should engage with other relevant state agencies including CAL FIRE and local partners to promote RTRP on a statewide level. - Energy Safety should examine existing research and solicit new research or studies from organizations like Cal Poly San Luis Obispo (SLO) Wildland-Urban Interface (WUI) Institute and Desert Research Institute to better understand the significant regional variation in fire risk variables in California and the implications to utility wildfire risk mitigation. - Energy Safety should work with CAL FIRE to reexamine the California Code of Regulations (CCR) Title 14 Sections 1250 to 1258 and determine if there should be changes/allowable exceptions such as situations where vegetation planted and maintained with beneficial purpose that cannot reach the height of the electric lines at full maturity. - The electrical corporations should test or pilot the use of native, woody herbaceous shrubs and other less-flammable native plant species at the base of poles that would otherwise require 10-foot pole brushing clearances under PRC 4292.
-XIIII The tests/pilots, which would be allowed under current regulations in the Federal Responsibility Area, should assess how well native plant species can reduce the risk of fire spread from equipment-related ignitions relative to bare/mineral earth clearances.
+- The Board recommends that the Office of Energy Infrastructure Safety (Energy Safety) host a follow-up scoping meeting within the next six months to discuss these recommendations, and industry best practices.
+The meeting should include written opening and/or post workshop comment opportunities. - Energy Safety should take any additional stakeholder input on their proposed process for alignment of best practices that was introduced in the February 2023 scoping meeting and develop a timeline for the implementation of the best practices to incorporate them into the next wildfire mitigation plan submissions. - Energy Safety should commission a study to measure and quantify the benefits of UVM work in both ROW and off-ROW contexts.
+Such a study should include collecting data from shaded fuel break and thinning projects like that of the Liberty Utilities and USFS Resilience Corridors to better understand if such projects would be appropriate for broader adoption. - Energy Safety should commission a study to assess socio-economic and equity issues related to UVM work to evaluate if there is any disparity between those who see the benefits from UVM programs and those who pay for them. - Energy Safety, in collaboration with CALFIRE and ecologists, should commission a study to better understand the environmental impacts of maintaining right of ways, and potential impacts on wildfire risk mitigation, such as serving as a fuel break and staging area for fighting fires. - The electrical corporations should test or pilot the use of native, woody herbaceous shrubs and other less-flammable native plant species at the base of poles that would otherwise require 10-foot pole brushing clearances under PRC 4292:...XIII The tests/pilots, which would be allowed under current regulations in the Federal Responsibility Area, should assess how well native plant species can reduce the risk of fire spread from equipment-related ignitions relative to bare/mineral earth clearances.
 Specific exemptions to PRC 4292 may be needed in the State and Local Responsibility Areas.
 This may require irrigating planted shrubs in the wildland-urban interface areas in the HFTD during fire season to maintain high live fuel moisture levels.
 Consideration needs to be given to avoid interfering with pole climbing/pole access.